bijuabraham/mtcmobile/replit.md

 ### Data Flow
 - **Authentication**: Users sign up and receive a verification email.
 After verifying their email address, they can log in to receive a JWT token, stored in AsyncStorage, and used for subsequent API requests.
 - **Email Verification**: New users receive a verification email with a secure 24-hour token.
 Users cannot log in until their email is verified.
+- **Password Reset**: Users can request a password reset link via the "Forgot Password?" link on the login screen.
+They receive an email with a secure 1-hour token that allows them to set a new password via a web-based form.
 - **Directory Privacy**: Only users whose email address exists in the members table can view the directory.
 This ensures only registered church members have access.
 - **Data Fetching**: An API client (`project/lib/api.ts`) handles all backend communication, managing loading states and error handling.
 - **Donation Tracking**: Donations are linked to `households` rather than individual users, allowing family-based tracking.